kvalge/movies-security-docker-spring/README.md

 # Movies Project

-Goal is to create movie lending application which allows to manage users, movies and lending data.
+Goal is to create movie lending application which allows to manage authenticated and authorized users, categories, movies and lending data.
 Used IDE: IntelliJ 2023.1 EAP.

 ### Docker
 Created Dockerfile and docker-compose.yml to containerize application and db.

 ### Project structure
+domain directory to manage functionalities.
-Javadoc directory with index.html file to get general overview of project.
+javadoc directory with index.html file to get general overview of project.

+### Functionalities
+category: for movie categories with add, get all, get by name and delete functionalities.

 ------------------------------